-Specification: BTEC Level 2 Tech Award in Sport, Activity and Fitness
+Specification: NCFE Level 2 Technical Award in Sport, Health and Fitness

-BTEC Sport will create a learning programme that gives students opportunities to explore a wide range of sports, sporting topics and leadership activities over 3 years.
-Students obtain credits (points) through an online exam and coursework.
-They will study 3 components in total over 3 years.
-Each component covers a different topic, which will lead to a qualification in BTEC Sport equivalent to one GCSE.
-Students will sit an online exam for component 2 and complete components 1 and 3 through written coursework and practical application of skills.
+NCFE Sport will create a learning programme that gives students opportunities to explore a wide range of sports, sporting topics and leadership activities over 3 years.
+Students obtain points through an online exam and coursework.
+They will study 2 units in total over 3 years.

+Each unit covers a different topic, which will lead to a qualification in NCFE Sport, Health and Fitness equivalent to one GCSE.
+Students will sit an online exam for Unit 1 and complete Unit 2 through written coursework and practical application of skills.

 In year 9 students will complete practical lessons in a wide range of sports to widen their knowledge and understanding of sporting anatomy and fitness.
 These practical sessions will be backed up with written tasks that will provide the foundation for the assessment components and exam that will be undertaken in years 10 and 11.
-The hope is that with a deeper level of understanding leading into the assessment higher grades will be achieved.
+The hope is that with a deeper level of understanding leading into the assessment higher grades will be achieved, and a progress to study Sport at 6th Form.

-The BTEC Sport course provides students with the opportunity to take part in a wide range of sporting activities.
+The NCFE Sport course provides students with the opportunity to take part in a wide range of sporting activities.
 They will draw theory and practical ideas together to gain a wider understanding of concepts and sporting theory.

-The BTEC Sport course enables students to develop knowledge, skills and understanding of sporting theory and activities, which lead into our Level 3 BTEC Sport course at 6th Form.
+The NCFE Sport course enables students to develop knowledge, skills and understanding of sporting theory and activities, which lead into our Level 3 BTEC Sport course at 6th Form.